-Courses will be held for four weeks at the Facoltà di Giurisprudenza at the University of Siena from Monday through Thursday (except the last Friday), with field trips on Fridays.
-Students can earn a total of five ABA credits for the program.
+Courses will be held for four weeks at the Facoltà di Giurisprudenza at the University of Siena from Monday through Friday, with field trips on two of the Fridays.
+Students will earn a total of five ABA credits for the program.

 The Academic Course: International Law, Cultural Heritage, and the Arts (5 credits)

 This course includes four subtopics that will prepare students for work in the field of International Law, Cultural Heritage and the Arts.
 The subtopics include:

 The International Legal Framework for the Protection of Art and Cultural Property, Professors Gerstenblith & Francioni

 Designed for law students, students in other disciplines, and working professionals, this portion of the course will provide an introduction to the complex and often confusing web of principles and systems that constitute international law.
 Concepts such as sovereignty, jurisdiction, and standing will be considered, as well as the basic rights of both nations and individuals to their art and their cultural property.

 The following major conventions regarding the protection of art and cultural property will be addressed: the UNIDROIT Convention on Stolen or Illegally Exported Cultural Objects, the UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property, the UNESCO Convention on the Protection of the Underwater Cultural Heritage, and the Universal Declaration on Cultural Diversity.